super-miner/Core-Launcher/README.md

 </p>

 ## Installation
-1. Downlaod the latest release from [here](https://github.com/super-miner/Core-Launcher/releases)
+1. Download the latest release from [here](https://github.com/super-miner/Core-Launcher/releases)
 2. Extract the downloaded zip file
 3. Run `CoreLauncher.exe`
 4. Follow the setup instructions in the launcher